Mengchao-Hepatobiliary-Hospital/HCC-proteomic-subtypes/README.md

 # Background

-supplementary code for the paper:
+Here, we provide major supplementary code used in following paper.
+The code involves method of "HCC proteomic subtype identification", "Simplified panel for discriminating proteomic subtypes", and "Drug sensitivity prediction model".
+For more details, please refer to the method section in the paper.

 **Integrated multi-omics analysis revealing the universality of proteomic subtypes for Hepatocellular carcinoma precision therapy**